La Maison Arabe

 The vibe here is very laid-back, whether you're lingering over a Moroccan breakfast with pancakes and seasonal fruits, relaxing in the orange tree-shaded courtyard, or getting a soothing massage with 100% natural products in the spa.

-A luxurious conversion of five historic properties in Marrakech’s medina, Riad Farnatchi is an A-lister on the riad scene.
-The 10 sleek, lantern-lit suites reveal a razor-sharp eye for detail, with handmade beds draped in Egyptian cotton sheets and beautifully carved woodwork and stucco, as well as open fires, Bose iPhone docks, on-demand movies, and Molton Brown bath products.
+A luxurious conversion of five historic properties in Marrakesh's medina, Riad Farnatchi is an A-lister on the riad scene.
+The 10 sleek, lantern-lit suites reveal a razor-sharp eye for detail, with handmade beds draped in Egyptian cotton sheets, beautifully carved woodwork and stucco, open fires, Bose iPhone docks, on-demand movies, and Molton Brown bath products.
 Some have four-poster beds and marble bathrooms with sunken fossil bathtubs.
 Free djellabah (traditional Moroccan robes) are provided and are yours to keep.

 Villa des Orangers

-You’ll receive the warmest of welcomes at Riad Kniza, tucked just inside Bab Doukkala gate, in an easy-to-find corner of the medina.
-It has been in family hands for 200 years and the current owner is Mohamed Bouskri, a prominent antiques dealer and VIP tour guide.
-He enlisted master craftsmen to decorate the riad, filling it with a museum’s worth of treasures, so the look is lavish and 100% Moroccan.
-In the 11 rooms and suites, you’ll find silky tadelakt walls, Berber rugs, intricate lanterns, and rich fabrics in gold and crimson.
+You'll receive the warmest of welcomes at Riad Kniza, tucked just inside Bab Doukkala gate, in an easy-to-find corner of the medina.
+It has been in family hands for 200 years, and the current owner is Mohamed Bouskri, a prominent antique dealer and VIP tour guide.
+He enlisted master craftsmen to decorate the riad, filling it with a museum's worth of treasures so the look is lavish and 100% Moroccan.
+In the 11 rooms and suites, you'll find silky tadelakt walls, Berber rugs, intricate lanterns, and rich fabrics in gold and crimson.

 Everything here has a personal touch, from the library where a fire crackles in winter to the quiet spa and private dinners (order in advance as the chef shops fresh).

-From the roof terrace of palatial La Sultana, you can peek into the Saadian tombs next door and spy the Atlas peaks on cloudless days.
-What sets this cluster of five riads apart is its discreet-yet-attentive service, and attention to detail and history: each riad covers a different epoch, from the brick-built architecture of the Almohad dynasty to the extravagant carved stucco and zellij tilework of the Saadian era.
+From the palatial La Sultana roof terrace, you can peek into the Saadian tombs next door and spy the Atlas peaks on cloudless days.
+What sets this cluster of five riads apart is its discreet-yet-attentive service and attention to detail and history: each riad covers a different epoch, from the brick-built architecture of the Almohad dynasty to the extravagantly carved stucco and zellij tilework of the Saadian era.

-The rooms are exquisite and at times eccentric, with decorative cedarwood, African objets d’art, and Roman temple-like marble bathrooms.
-There are nods to modernity too: iPhone docks, complimentary (non-alcoholic) minibars, and DVD players.
-Add to this a highly atmospheric spa (one of Marrakech’s best—go for the ‘royal hammam’) and fine Moroccan dining beside an arcaded poolside, and it’s five-star all the way.
+The rooms are exquisite and, at times, eccentric, with decorative cedarwood, African objets d'art, and Roman temple-like marble bathrooms.
+There are nods to modernity, too: iPhone docks, complimentary (non-alcoholic) minibars, and DVD players.
+Add to this a highly atmospheric spa (one of Marrakesh's best—go for the "royal hammam") and fine Moroccan dining beside an arcaded poolside, and it's five-star all the way.